KiDS-WL/onepower/README.rst

     pk_mm_2h = ps.power_spectrum_mm.pk_2h

 One can also use the accompanying CosmoSIS interface and use the OnePower to predict the power spectra in the CosmoSIS framework.
 That opens up many more options, specifically on the observables and statistics to predict.
+See the .yaml file for the use of that specific interface module in CosmoSIS Standard Library or in cosmosis_modules folder

 If you want to calculate the covariance matrix for the power spectra calculated using OnePower, you can use the sister package `OneCovariance <https://github.com/rreischke/OneCovariance>`_!

 Citation
 --------